lbmerchant93/lbmerchant93/README.md

  * RESTful APIs

 #### 🎓 Previous educational background:
  * B.S.
 Mechanical Engineering from the University of South Carolina (class of 2016)

 #### What I do outside of coding:
  * Snowboarding 🏂 / Rock Climbing 🧗 / Mountain Biking 🚵 / Hiking 🥾
  * Plant Enthusiast 🌱 🍄 🌲 🌻 🌵 🌹
  * Traveling (when not in a pandemic) 🌎 🌍 🌏
+ * Spending time with my dog 🐺

 #### How to contact me:
  * Email: lbmerchant93@gmail.com 📧